Discovery of Critical Thresholds in Mixed Exposures and Estimation of Policy Intervention Effects using Targeted Learning: The Estimation Problem

+For reasons of interpretability, frequency of binarizing exposures in the literature (with aforementioned implicit assumptions), and ease of using existing tools for estimation, we choose to estimate a policy under relative self-selection.

-In most applications, it is not known a-priori what region $\mathcal A$ should be set.
+In most applications, it is not known a priori which region $\mathcal{A}$ should be set.
 For example, we may not know how various chemicals or drugs interact and how to set safe limits for all of them.
-Therefore $\mathcal A$ itself is in practice something that should be estimated in order to maximize some objective.
-That said, for the purposes of establishing our theory we should first imagine $\mathcal A$ as known and fixed but depends on the original distribution of $A$.
-We will then show how we can choose what policy to enact (i.e. choose $\mathcal A$) while also unbiasedly estimating its effect.
+Therefore, $\mathcal{A}$ itself is, in practice, something that should be estimated to maximize some objective.
+However, for the purposes of establishing our theory, we should first imagine $\mathcal{A}$ as known and fixed.
+We will then show how we can choose what policy to enact (i.e., choose $\mathcal{A}$) while also unbiasedly estimating its effect.
+We first discuss the assumptions necessary for the statistical quantity estimable from the sample data to have causal interpretations, then we move on to discuss how $\mathcal{A}$ can be determined.